hashicorp/terraform-provider-google/website/docs/r/cloudfunctions_function.html.markdown

 * `labels` - (Optional) A set of key/value label pairs to assign to the function.

+* `retry_on_failure` - (Optional) Whether the function should be retried on failure.
+This only applies to bucket and topic triggers, not HTTPS triggers.

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are